EdoardoVignati/java-deserialization-of-untrusted-data-poc/README.md

-Here there are practical examples of the -deserialization of untrusted objects- vulnerability.
+Here there are practical examples of the - deserialization of untrusted objects - vulnerability.

 This use the ysoserial tool to generate exploits.

 Stacktraces